wasmCloud/wasmcloud.com/docs/cli/stop.md

 ### `component`
-Stop an component running in a host
+Stop a component running in a host

 #### Usage
 ```